-$^{16}$ The chi-square statistic is $\chi^2(1,N=161)=0.438, p=.508$ The background story of this experiment is the same as that of W1, except that rather than providing the distribution of routes chosen in the past, the subjects were given a table with the number of times that each site was visited first, second and third.
-Specifically, the following data was provided: W4: The following table presents the number of days on which the individual visited each site first, second and third during the last 21 days.
-1st 2nd 3rd A 0 14 7 В 13 0 8 С 8 7 6 What is your best guess as to the individual's route on the 22nd day?
+The background story of this experiment is the same as that of W1, except that rather than providing the distribution of routes chosen in the past, the subjects were given a table with the number of times that each site was visited first, second and third.
+Specifically, the following data were provided:

+W4: The following table presents the number of days on which the individual visited each site first, second and third during the last 21 days.

+1st 2nd 3rd

+Α 0 14 7

+В 13 0 8

+С 8 7 6

+What is your best guess as to the individual's route on the 22^{nd} day?